liangjinwong-sit/INF2009_G25/README.md

 GymPulse is a real-time gym equipment monitoring system designed for condominium gyms, built on a 2-Raspberry Pi edge computing architecture.
 It uses computer vision to detect people, track their movement across equipment zones, and determine whether gym machines are actively in use, all of which processed at the edge with no cloud dependency.

 A live web dashboard displays zone occupancy, session timers, and usage history.
-Telegram alerts notify condo gym users when overall gym crowd status changes to HIGH, with a configurable cooldown.
+Telegram alerts notify condo gym users only when overall gym crowd status is HIGH (with a configurable cooldown).
+If status is not HIGH, no automatic alert is sent.

 ## System Architecture